sebszyller/sebszyller/README.md

 I specialise in security and privacy of machine learning.

-Here you can find both some personal repos as well as forks of the official releases of my scientific work ([this](https://github.com/sebszyller/prada-protecting-against-dnn-model-stealing-attacks) and [that](https://github.com/sebszyller/recagglo)).
+Here you can find both some personal repos as well as forks of the official releases of my scientific work ([PRADA defence](https://github.com/sebszyller/prada-protecting-against-dnn-model-stealing-attacks), [DAWN watermarking](https://github.com/sebszyller/dawn-dynamic-adversarial-watermarking-of-neural-networks) and [clustering for fraud detection](https://github.com/sebszyller/recagglo)).